IntelliJ IDEA overview

 Recent files and locations

 Normally, you work with a small subset of files at a time and need to switch between them quickly.
 The Recent Files action is a real time-saver here.
-Press Ctrl+E to see a list of last accessed files.
+Press Control+E to see a list of last accessed files.
 Note that you can also use this action to open any tool window:

 Apart from jumping to a recent file, you can also get quick access to Recent Locations - that is code snippets you last viewed or edited.
-Press Ctrl+Shift+E and you'll be able to jump to a particular line you modified lately:
+Press Control+Shift+E and you'll be able to jump to a particular line you modified lately:

-Alternatively, use the Structure tool window Alt+7
+Alternatively, use the Structure tool window Alt+7.

 IntelliJ IDEA helps you speed up the coding process by providing context-aware code completion.